Food poisoning is an illness which occurs after eating or drinking anything that is contaminated by bacteria, or sometimes chemicals.

 If you think you have food poisoning drink plenty of fluids and consult your doctor.
-If you think you may have got it from eating out in Mole Valley please contact Mole Valley District Council (MVDC) immediately on 01306 885001 so that an investigation can be carried out. (see Food Complaints web page).
+If you think you may have got it from eating out in Mole Valley please see our Food Complaints web page.

 Investigating food poisoning and reports of infectious disease

 - MVDC will respond to all reports of infectious disease or food poisoning as soon as possible and provide helpful professional advice and information regarding your illness and any necessary preventative measures.

 - please remember that symptoms of food poisoning will not usually occur until at least 24 hours or longer after eating contaminated food.

 Raw food, especially meats and poultry contain bacteria which can cause food poisoning.
 Stop these bacteria from getting onto food by taking the following precautions:

 - keep raw meat on the bottom shelf of the fridge to stop juices from dripping onto other foods

 - use separate utensils and chopping boards for raw and cooked foods

 - wash your hands with soap in warm running water after handling raw foods

 - do not smoke or eat when handling raw food